Noble-Lab/casanovo/docs/getting_started.md

 Not all releases might have a model file included on the [Releases page](https://github.com/Noble-Lab/casanovo/releases), in which case model weights for alternative releases with the same major version number can be used.

+If you're analysing data generated with a non-tryptic mode of digestion, it is recommended to download and use a model file obtained with non-enzymatic fine-tuning, e.g. `casanovo_non-enzy.checkpt` in release [v3.0.0](https://github.com/Noble-Lab/casanovo/releases/tag/v3.0.0).
+These weights are not downloaded automatically.

 ## Running Casanovo

 ```{note}